jerng-org/ruthenium/README.md

 This is not expected to be your context.

-Consciousness is boring because in the long run, there is only one way to think about anything, and local instances are just results of upstream idiosyncracies in the evolution of things that think.
+Consciousness is boring because in the long run, there is only one way to think about anything, and local instances are just results of upstream idiosyncrasies in the evolution of things that think.
 Web development is probably the same.
 There will be at the end of time only one correct way to write a web development app, because it is the quickest, stripped of cultural nuances.
 We just don't